 Students wishing to undertake Stage 1 Japanese in Year 10 are strongly encouraged to choose a full year of Japanese in Year 9.
-However, completion of this one semester course will enable students to continue with Stage 1 Japanese in Year 10 through an enrichment opportunity in Semester 2 to augment preparation for entry into Stage 1 the following year.
+However, completion of this one semester course will enable students to continue with Stage 1 Japanese in Year 10.

-- > Daily routine

-- > School life
+- > Daily routine - > School life

-- > Hobbies.